Old Westbury Gardens

 Old Westbury Gardens is the former estate of businessman John Shaffer Phipps (1874–1958), an heir to the Phipps family fortune, in Nassau County, New York.
 Located at 71 Old Westbury Road in Old Westbury, the property was converted into a museum home in 1959.
 It is open for tours from April through October.

 It was listed on the National Register of Historic Places on November 8, 1976 and again on January 10, 2011.

 History

 Work on the estate began in 1903, when John Shaffer Phipps promised his fiancée, Margarita Grace (a daughter of businessman Michael P. Grace), that he would build her a home in the United States that resembled her family's British residence at Battle Abbey in Battle, East Sussex, England.
 The house was ready in 1906 for Phipps, his wife and their young children.

 Westbury House, the Carolean Revival (Charles II style) mansion designed by British designer George A. Crawley with assistance from American architect Grosvenor Atterbury, contains 23 rooms.
-The grounds cover 160 acre.
+The estate is preserved amid 200 acres of formal gardens, landscaped grounds, woodlands, ponds and lakes.

+Adjoining Westbury House is also an enlarged farmhouse dating back to the mid-1860s.
+It is presently known as "Orchard Hill," and was given to Mrs. Peggie Phipps as a wedding gift in 1929.
+Old Westbury Gardens now owns the house and uses it for numerous purposes.

 The painting of Mrs. Henry Phipps and Her Grandson Winston (1906–07) by John Singer Sargent hangs in the dining room.
 Winston Guest was the child, and his godfather was Winston Churchill.